Learn to Lead Projects and Teams

 This course focuses on the fundamentals of communication in the workplace.
 Students build professional writing and speaking skills to inform, propose, and persuade.
 Students will also engage in analyzing a case study, developing PowerPoint slides, making an oral presentation and writing e-mail messages, announcements, memos, letters, and reports.
 Students will learn how to identify an issue, conduct research, organize research findings, and present an argument.
 Additional topics include formatting business documents and communicating with different audiences.

 This course investigates dilemmas that routinely plague organizations as well as possible solutions to these dilemmas.
-Topics include diversity within the organization; conflict and negotiation; perception, motivation and reinforcement; leadership roles throughout the organization; human resource management and team building.
+Topics include diversity within the organization; conflict and negotiation; perception, motivation and reinforcement; leadership roles throughout the organization; human resource management and team building; organizational cultures; design and information technology; and organizational change and development.

 Introduction to Project Management utilizes a real team project to manage a project’s life cycle.
 Emphasis is placed on activity networks, managing resources, and creating control mechanisms that minimize risk.
 Project leadership is explored in the context of building effective project teams and maintaining stakeholder relationships.
 Students will learn and apply basic project management concepts including time and resource constraints, planning, scheduling, work breakdown structure, Gantt Charts, network diagrams, and project control.